ssrk95/my-website/README.md

 # My personal website

-This project is the front-end of my personal website, built from scratch using React.js.
+This project is the front-end of my personal website (https://ssrk95.github.io/my-website/), built from scratch using React.js.

 ## License